 Simply put, it is an effective customer-led marketing tactic that leverages the experiences and reviews of existing customers to attract and influence newer ones.

-Why do you think Airbnb users rummage through online reviews before settling for a favorable listing?
+Why do you think Airbnb users rummage through positive and negative reviews before settling for a favorable listing?
 They want to avoid red flags that other users like them may have noticed rather than dive in headfirst.
 You’ll probably do the same if you want to visit a new restaurant in your area.

 Social proof helps to tell user experience stories of past customers and how your product or service benefited them.
-Hence, as a business owner, your job is to consistently supply potential customers or prospects with proof that conveys your brand’s credibility.
+Hence, as a business owner, your job is to consistently supply potential customers or prospects with proof that conveys your brand’s credibility and boosts customer loyalty.

 Here are four ways to use social proof to grow your brand.